austinmama/vsrx/manage-vlans.md

 ## Disassociating a VLAN from a gateway Aapliance
 {: #disassociate-a-vlan-from-a-gateway-appliance}

 VLANs can be linked to one gateway appliance at a time through [association](#associate-a-vlan-to-a-gateway-appliance).
 Association allows the VLAN to be routed to the gateway appliance at any time.
-If a VLAN should be associated to another gateway appliance, or if the VLAN should no longer be associated to its Gateway, disassociation is required.
-Disassociation removes the "link" from the VLAN to the gateway appliance, allowing it to be associated to another Gateway, if necessary.
+If a VLAN should be associated to another gateway appliance, or if the VLAN should no longer be associated to its gateway, disassociation is required.
+Disassociation removes the "link" from the VLAN to the gateway appliance, allowing it to be associated to another gateway, if necessary.

 Follow these steps to disassociate a VLAN from a gateway appliance: